5T33Z0/Clover-Crate/Kernel_And_Kext_Patches/README.md

 ### EightApple
 On some systems, the progress bar break down into 8 apples during boot.
 No confirmation yet if the patch works.
 Added in r5119.

+:bulb: A tip for OpenCore users: WhateverGreen's `gfxrst=1` and `gfxrst=4` boot-args address this issue as well!

 ### KernelLapic
 &rarr; See [**Quirks**](https://github.com/5T33Z0/Clover-Crate/tree/main/Quirks) Section